 - Ability to extract pertinent information from a caller or other information source; ability to talk on the radio and phone at the same time.

-- This work may require 24 hour on call assignment, overtime, working weekends, holidays, 8 hour, 10 hour, 12 hour, and rotating shifts.
+- This work may require 24 hour on-call assignments, overtime, working weekends, holidays, 8 hour, 10 hour, 12 hour, and rotating shifts.

-- Organize and maintain public safety and general office files.
+- Ability to organize and maintain public safety and general office files.

 - Prior experience with a public safety organization.